- Trip Outline

 A small group safari in safety, comfort & style with the personal Back Track Adventures touch

-All destinations have been selected to ensure that our journey will provide wonderful wildlife encounters, sensational scenic attractions, and true cultural interaction.
-All locations visited are politically stable and offer a safe and warm welcome to tourists.
-This is not your normal off-the-shelf holiday package.
+The itinerary is designed to ensure that your journey will provide the best African wildlife encounters, sensational scenic attractions, and true cultural interaction without the tourist hoards.
+All locations visited offer a safe and warm welcome to tourists.
+This is not your normal mass market, off-the-shelf holiday package.
 If you like your travel to be ‘unique’ then you’ll love this journey.

-This adventure is fully accommodated throughout with very comfortable hotels, resorts and lodges, and during your three day wildlife safari in Botswana, you will be comfortably camping using a mobile, semi-luxury tented camp.
-Hot showers, beds, warm doonas and fluffy pillows with a personal ensuite toilet, plus, readily available hot showers make camping a truly memorable experience.
+This adventure is fully accommodated throughout with very comfortable hotels, resorts and lodges, and during your 3-night wildlife safari in Botswana, you will enjoy a spot of ‘glamping’ for a truly memorable African safari experience.

-Africa is an expensive and complex destination to travel, however, we have taken the worry of organisation out of your travel plans and made the itinerary as all-inclusive as we can.
+Africa is an expensive and complex destination to travel, however, we have taken the worry of organisation out of your travel plans and made the itinerary as well priced and all-inclusive as we can.
 Interested?
-Read on and if you have any questions please call us.
-We’d love to have you on board.
+Read on, it is an exciting itinerary and if you have any questions please call us.
+We’d love to have you on board in 2020.

 Our Back Track Adventure crew

 Trish was born in Zimbabwe and together with her husband Garth are Directors of African Journeys, a safari company based in Victoria Falls.
-Back Track have been working with African Journey for over a decade and during that period we have operated many wonderful and unique safaris together, including the popular Great Southern Africa Safari.
+Back Track has been working with African Journeys for over 20 years and during that period we have operated many wonderful and unique safaris together, including the popular Great Southern Africa Safari.
 Escorting our safaris is a way of life.
 Trish is a fun travel companion and her knowledge and experience of the African bush adds immensely to the enjoyment of the safari.

 How we travel – introducing “The Beast”

-THE BEAST is our own classic overlanding vehicle.
-There would be no safari without him.
-He is big, tough and reliable and protective of his passengers.
-No one messes with him.
+THE BEAST is our own classic Overlanding vehicle.
 The Beast has taken us all over Africa, from the gorillas in Rwanda to the snows of Kilimanjaro and to the Horn of Africa and back.
-He’s our mate, we love him, you will to.
+He’s our mate, we love him, you will too.

 Camping has never been so comfortable.
-In Moremi, we camp, away from the tourist hoards, in an exclusive private camp site for three nights.
-Our camp provides comfy chairs, roomy twin share walk-in style tents, kitted with beds, thick foam mattresses and covers, warm doonas, pillows, pillow slips and led lighting.
-You have your own ensuite toilet.
-After a private hot shower relax around the camp fire.
-We dine at night under the stars or in our dining tent.
+In Moremi Wildlife Reserve, you camp for three nights away from the tourist hoards in an exclusive private camp site.
+Your camp provides comfy chairs, roomy twin share walk-in style tents, kitted with beds, thick foam mattresses, warm doonas, fluffy pillows, and you have your own ensuite toilet and hot shower.
+Relax around the campfire at night as you dine under the stars or in the dining tent.
 All camp equipment is supplied, even wine glasses.
-Just 1 star short of ‘Glam‑Camping’.

 Lodges and hotels

-The term ‘Lodge’ encompasses the variety of hand picked accommodation used on our Safari.
-We use only 3-star plus accommodation throughout our safari.
+The term ‘Lodge’ encompasses the variety of hand-picked accommodation used on your Safari.
+Overall your accommodation is 3-star-plus throughout.

 A dedicated supportive crew attend to all duties.
 Your only involvement is to enjoy your holiday.
-If you wish to help or to assist our driver to ‘maintain’ The Beast, you are welcome to get involved, only if it is fun for you to do so.
+If you wish to help or assist our Driver to ‘maintain’ The Beast, you are welcome to get involved, only if it is fun for you to do so.

-The locations through which our safari travels are safe and politically stable and popular with tourists from all over the world.
-In our years of traveling in this region we have never felt threatened or had a security or safety incident.
-Tourists and travellers are always made welcome by the locals.
+The areas through which your safari travels are safe and politically stable.
+In our many years of travelling in Southern Africa we have never felt threatened or had a security or safety incident.
+Tourists and travellers are always made welcome in the warm heart of Africa.

 The African wildlife

-Our safari will bring us into close proximity with wild animals.
-The wildlife and birdlife spotting is superb.
-Our camp sites in Moremi are safe and secure.
+Your safari will bring you into very close proximity with wild animals.
+The wildlife and birdlife spotting on this safari is superb.
+Your camp sites are safe and secure.
 It is a never-to-be-forgotten experience to camp in the wilds of Africa.
-Even in Victoria Falls, where we stay outside the Wildlife Reserve, we still encounter elephants, baboons and warthogs in town.
-In Etosha National Park as well as our regular game drives we have the opportunity of viewing the wildlife at the waterholes adjacent to our accommodation.
+Even in Victoria Falls and Kasane, where we stay in comfortable lodges located outside the wildlife reserves, we still encounter elephants, baboons and warthogs in the town centres.

 Specialist safari guides

-We engage specialist Safari Guides while camping for three nights in Moremi.
-These guides provide expert local knowledge and wildlife guiding skills essential to our enjoyment and success on what is a highlight of our safari.
+We engage specialist Safari Guides while camping for three nights in Moremi and the 3 nights lodging in South Luangwa These guides provide expert local knowledge and wildlife guiding skills essential to our enjoyment and success on what are highlights of your safari.

 The local people